Rock Is Dead (Marilyn Manson song): Composition

 Madonna Wayne Gacy co-wrote "Rock Is Dead".

-"Rock Is Dead" is a glam rock and heavy metal song with a length of three minutes and nine seconds; it features elements of electronic music and grunge.
+"Rock Is Dead" is a glam rock and industrial metal song with a length of three minutes and nine seconds; it features elements of electronic music and grunge.
 The track was written by the band's eponymous frontman, Twiggy Ramirez, and Madonna Wayne Gacy, and was produced by Manson, Sean Beavan and Michael Beinhorn.
 Its instrumentation consists of electric and bass guitars, keyboards, and live drums.

 In the song, Manson sings "Rock!
 Is deader than dead!"; this assertion prompted various interpretations from critics.
 Writing for the Phoenix New Times, Jim Louvau said that Manson "was on to something in 1998's Mechanical Animals when he wrote 'Rock is Dead,' because the genre is in serious need of a make-over."
 Critics from Vibe said that the notion that "rock is dead" is a cliché, but argued that the track was mocking that notion, adding that "maybe rock is dead if people like Marilyn keep recreating old styles [like glam rock] instead of doing something new and innovative."
 Reviewing the song, James Oldham of NME said that the success of Marilyn Manson and similar artists proves that rock is not dead, but had merely embraced aspects of electronic music.
 He also felt that the track's lyrics about rock being dead are an example of Manson toying with his listeners.
 The song also includes the lyric "God is in the TV."
 Evan Moore of MTV notes this one of the few references to God on Mechanical Animals, an album which followed the religious-themed Antichrist Superstar.

 PopMatters Lance Teegarden felt that the song's "layered buzzsaw guitar riffs" and Manson's shout-like vocal performance on the chorus made "Rock Is Dead" sound like the band's previous single "Long Hard Road Out of Hell" (1997).
 On the track, Manson sings "whap, whap, whap, whap"; MTV's Evan Moore noted that Manson sang the same phrase on the band's cover of "Golden Years" (1975) by David Bowie, which was included on the Dead Man on Campus soundtrack.
 NME deemed the track "a fierce fist-in-the-air polemic that suggests Sigue Sigue Sputnik butchering T Rex."
 The publication also compared the track to the music of Garbage, The Smashing Pumpkins, and Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972).